finvansant/Hotspot/README.md

 authors
 ========

-It was built by Findlay Parke and Parker Lawrence in April 2015.
+Built by Findlay Parke and Parker Lawrence in April 2015.